Bradley Zimmer

-Bradley Clarke Zimmer (born November 27, 1992) is an American professional baseball center fielder in the Los Angeles Dodgers organization.
+Bradley Clarke Zimmer (born November 27, 1992) is an American former professional baseball center fielder.
 He attended the University of San Francisco, and played college baseball for the San Francisco Dons baseball team.
 He was drafted by the Cleveland Indians in the first round of the 2014 MLB draft and made his Major League Baseball (MLB) debut with them in 2017.
-He has also played for the Philadelphia Phillies and Toronto Blue Jays.
+He also played in Major League Baseball (MLB) for the Philadelphia Phillies and Toronto Blue Jays.

 Amateur career

 Zimmer attended La Jolla High School in San Diego, California, where he played for the school's baseball team.
 The Chicago Cubs selected Zimmer in the 23rd round, with the 699th overall selection, of the 2011 Major League Baseball (MLB) Draft, but Zimmer did not sign with the Cubs.

 Zimmer enrolled at the University of San Francisco (USF) to play college baseball for the San Francisco Dons baseball team.
 In 2013, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League, where he was named playoff MVP of Cotuit's league championship club.
 In 2014, his junior year, he was named a preseason All-American and to the Golden Spikes Award's midseason watch list.
 He was considered to be among the best available prospects in the 2014 MLB draft.
 He finished his junior year at USF with a .368 batting average, seven home runs, 31 runs batted in (RBIs), and 21 stolen bases.